jengalas/bwaf-bbw/_emerging-leaders/emerging-leaders-online-tenacity-tumbles-triumphs.md

       This winter, we are launching a remote version of this beloved program, extending the reach of the relationships and connections formed throughout the cohort.
-TENACITY, TUMBLES & TRIUMPHS will be held December 12, December 19, January 9, and January 16.
+TENACITY, TUMBLES & TRIUMPHS will be held December 19, January 9, and January 16.

       Participants will hear from speakers including Carole Wedge from Heaths